MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Built-in_Functions.md

 PowerShell create a function for every possible drive letter, `A:` through `Z:`.

-These functions aren't defined for non-Windows systems.
+These drive letter functions aren't defined on non-Windows systems.